mohannamburu18/instagram_feednew/README.md

 <br><br>

 IV.
-How to Run the Project 🏃‍♂️
+How to Run the Project

 Backend (Server)

-Open Command Prompt / Terminal
+Open Command Prompt or Terminal

-Navigate to server folder
+Navigate to the server folder

 Install dependencies